deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-layers.md

 ```

-- param nIn Number of inputs to the layer (input size)
+Number of inputs to the layer (input size)

 ##### nOut
 ```java